 Today is National Grandparents Day in Canada and the US.
 Grandparents Day is an opportunity for us to acknowledge and celebrate the importance of grandparents in our families and the love, nurturing, and education they give to our kids.

 I never had much of a relationship with any of my grandparents.
 My mother’s parents lived halfway across the world and didn’t speak English.
-My father’s father died before I was born, and his mother had a series of strokes when I was maybe five or six.
-After that she didn’t know who we were anymore.
+My father’s father died before I was born, and his mother started developing dementia when I was maybe five or six.
 She moved to a nursing home where she stayed until she passed away when I was eleven.
 I have a few vague memories of Scotch mints and one glorious memory of rolling down a grassy hill in our backyard with her the summer I was four years old, but that’s it.

 In contrast, my husband has told me about the close relationship he enjoyed with his maternal grandparents right up until they passed away when he was in his late twenties.
 I never knew them, but I’ve heard so many wonderful stories about them, his grandfather in particular.
 He remembers fondly his grandfather getting down on the floor and playing Star Wars with him, and sitting patiently on a bench for hours at the fair while Chris and his sister went on all the rides.
 He often says he learned a lot about being the loving and compassionate man he is today from his grandfather.
 I can hear the warmth and love that suffuse his stories, and that’s when I know I missed out.